 If you are considering an unlimited PTO policy, you should remember a couple things.
 First, such a benefit isn’t a good fit for nonexempt employees whose paid time is governed by wage and hour laws and who are paid overtime for working more than 40 hours a week.
 Second, in states where an employer is required by law to pay an employee a monetary amount equivalent to the amount of unused vacation time upon their last day of work, it would be impossible to determine an “unused” amount of time.

 Unlimited time off might also cause issues with the Family and Medical Leave Act (FMLA) which requires employers to allow available paid leave to run simultaneously with an employee’s FMLA leave.
 If there’s no limit to paid time off, does that mean an employee’s entire 12-week FMLA leave will be paid?

 Whatever sort of vacation, sick, or PTO policy you implement in the workplace, be sure to encourage your employees to use it.
 Create a culture that supports time off—make sure managers lead by example and take vacation days.
 Eliminate the guilt factor by showing a true interest in where employees travel (ask questions, look at photos).
 Perhaps even pay your employees to go on vacation by offering a financial incentive to be used for flights, hotels, or food.

 Paycor Can Help

-Don’t let your team be one of the 52% of U.S. workers who leave unused PTO on the table at the end of the year*.
-With Paycor’s online time and attendance software, employees can request time off, see how much PTO they’ve accrued and easily access employer PTO policies.
-But that’s just the tip of the iceberg.
-Employees can also clock in and out, manage their schedules and view pay stubs, all while on the go.
-Want to learn more?
-Talk to a Paycor consultant.
+Don’t let your team be one of the 55% of U.S. workers who leave unused PTO on the table at the end of the year (U.S Travel Association).
+With Paycor’s online time and attendance software, employees can request time off, see how much PTO they’ve accrued, and easily access employer PTO policies.
+But that’s just the beginning.
+Employees can also clock in and out, manage their schedules, and view pay stubs, all while on the go.